Search Filters

 -

 (Optional) Enter any collaboration and sharing options.
-For information about adding collaborators and sharing when creating a filter, see the next section.
-For information about sharing an existing search filter, see Share Saved Filters.
+For information about collaboration and sharing, see Share Saved Filters.

 -